-2.3.2.2 Additional measure for energy recovering devices
+2.3.2.2 Additional measures for energy recovering devices

-All models of this series are so-called recuperating devices.
+All models of this series are so-called recuperating devices, at least when they're working in sink mode.
 In this is mode they feed back a specific amount of energy into the local or public grid.
-The devices can't work at all without this functionality.
+The devices can't work without this functionality.
 The goal is to consume the recovered energy completely in the local power grid of a company or plant.
 In case it can occur that more energy is recuperated than consumed, the excess will be fed back into the public grid which usually isn't allowed without further precautions.

-The operator of the device must, owing to circumstances, contact the local electric utility and clarify what's allowed and if a so-called network & system protection is required to be installed.
+The operator of the device must, owing to circumstances, contact the local electric utility and clarify what is allowed and if a so-called network & system protection is required to be installed.
 There are several different international provisions or standard, such as the german VDE-AR-N 4105/4110 or the british ENA EREC G99 which regulate this situation.
 The device itself provides a basic protection and would shut down energy feed back in case it can't work, but a full protection against frequency shift or voltage deviation can only be accomplished by such an NS protection device, which will also prevent isolation operation.